Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 LGBT couples may be wondering if their desire to raise a child will be frowned upon and discriminated against.

-However, it is becoming more and more acceptable today to adopt a child if you are of a different physical orientation, and many LGBT couple are adopting and raising happy and healthy children.
+However, it is becoming more and more acceptable today to adopt a child if you are of a different physical orientation, and many LGBT couples are adopting and raising happy and healthy children.

 Do not let a preconceived notion in your head stop you from thinking you can adopt a child.
 That is simply not true!